 The Right One for You?

-These are the karate games that I have enjoyed the most over the years.
+These are the karate fighting games that I have enjoyed the most over the years.
 They all have their quirks and talking points.
 The good thing is that most of these games are available easily and you can make up your own mind.

-With the best karate games, the moment you figure out the controls and the gameplay mechanics, you can easily test out your real-life karate skills in the virtual world.
+With the best karate video games, the moment you figure out the controls and the gameplay mechanics, you can easily test out your real-life karate skills in the virtual world.
 You can take down virtual opponents and go face-to-face with human opponents, sometimes more skilled than you.
 The thrill is just too much to pass up, especially for a karate fanatic.